mantukumaryadav/Vehicle-Task/README.md

 ## Scenario and Vehicle Management Application

 ## Description
-This is a Scenario and Vehicle Management Application.
-The user is able to create, display, update, delete Scenario and Vehicle, a scenario can have multiple vehicles, and vehicles should be able move when user click a button based on their speed and direction.
+The Scenario and Vehicle Management Application is a web-based platform that allows users to create, view, update, and delete scenarios and vehicles.
+Each scenario can encompass multiple vehicles, and users can initiate a simulation where the vehicles move according to their specified parameters.
+The application is built using React.js, CSS3, and HTML5, with data stored in the browser's localStorage.

 ## How to install and Run the project.
 npm install